 The likely consequence of the tendency that more women care about the subject than men is that there are more women working in sustainable development roles.
 Moreover, according to a Birdeo study on the CSR and sustainable development professions conducted in 2018, we find more women working in jobs linked to the ecological and social transition.
 Almost 60% of women work in these fields, while they represent a minority of management occupations at the same level in other sectors.

-And it’s quite logical: when we look at the career concerns of students, we see, again, that those who give the most importance to sustainable development and CSR in their professional choices are the women.
-According to a study by the University of Berkeley, most female students place these issues in the top 3 of their professional concerns, while male students, instead, are more likely to place the salary and opportunities for advancement at their top 3.
+And it’s quite logical: when we look at the career concerns of students, we see, again, that those who give the most importance to sustainable development and CSR in their professional choices are from the feminine gender.
+According to a study by the University of Berkeley, most female students place working in the area of sustainability within the top 3 professional priorities, whereas male students are more likely to place the salary and opportunities for advancement at their top 3.

 Furthermore, according to the same study, companies with more women in their management structure are most likely to develop sustainable development policies.
 Basically, when it comes to protecting the planet, biodiversity or working for social justice, it seems women are generally more interested and better doers than men.